hakavlad/le9-patch/README.md

 ## Effects

-Effects are same as with prelockd:
+The effects are the same as with [prelockd](https://github.com/hakavlad/prelockd) but can be achieved by reserving less memory size:
 - OOM killer comes faster (especially with noswap).
 - Fast system reclaiming after OOM.
 - Improved system responsiveness under low-memory conditions.

 ## Known problems

-`MemAvailable` may be calculated incorrectly (reserved `vm.unevictable_activefile_kbytes` value cannot be reclaimed).
+- `MemAvailable` may be calculated incorrectly (reserved `vm.unevictable_activefile_kbytes` value cannot be reclaimed);
+- Setting too high `vm.unevictable_activefile_kbytes` can lead to unwanted and too aggressive swapping out.
 Don't set too high `vm.unevictable_activefile_kbytes` value.

 ## See also